PeteH90/Stash/README.md

-Just a repo for my own projects
+Just a repo for my projects